• Skip to primary navigation

 • Tweet

-Dry aloo matar is a very easy vegan and gluten-free recipe from India.
+Aloo matar dry or aloo matar ki sookhi sabzi is a very easy vegan and gluten-free recipe from India.
 Made with potatoes and green peas, this delicious dish gets ready in less than 30 minutes.
-If you like Indian food and want to learn Indian cooking, start with this simple dish.
+If you like Indian food and want to learn Indian cooking, start with this simple recipe.

 Indian cuisine has an impressive variety of dishes made with vegetables.
 Vegetables are cooked in so many different ways that you cannot exhaust these recipes even after trying one new recipe in every single meal for an entire year.

-Dal-chawal (lentil and rice) and roti-sabzi (roti and a vegetable dish) are the staple diet for most of the Indians.
+Dal-chawal (lentil curry with rice) and roti-sabzi (Indian flat bread with a vegetable dish) are the staple diet for most Indians.

 The vegetables are generally cooked in two different ways – dry and with gravy.